phluid61/internet-drafts/file-scheme/draft.md

    > The representation of a non-local file, with an explicit
      authority.
 Note that, unlike in {{RFC1738}}, the string "localhost" in the authority signifies a non-local file.

+# System-specific Operations

+This section provides examples of some system-specific thingies.

+This section is not normative.  \[FIXME: it's also incomplete\]

+## POSIX Systems  {#sys-unix}

+* No special considerations (file URIs are based on UNIX paths)

+## DOS- and Windows-Like Systems  {#sys-dos}

+When mapping a DOS- or Windows-like file path to a URI, use the drive letter (e.g. "c:") as the first path segment.

+Some implementations leave the leading slash off before the drive letter.
+See {{ext-drives}})

+Some implementations replace ":" with "|", while others leave it off completed.
+See {{ext-pipe}}

+## Mac OS X Systems  {#sys-osx}

+* HFS+ uses non-standard UTF-8 {{STD63}} form (like NFD)

+   * take care transforming <-> NFC {{UTR15}}

+## OpenVMS Files-11 Systems  {#sys-vms}

+When mapping a VMS file path to a file URI, use the device name as the first path segment.
+Note that the dollars sign "$" is a reserved character ({{RFC3986}}, Section 2.2), so should be percent-encoded.

+If the VMS file path includes a node reference, use that as the authority.
+Where the original node reference includes a username and password in an access control string, they can be transcribed into the userinfo field of the authority ({{RFC3986}}, Section 3.2.1), security considerations ({{security}}) notwithstanding.

 # Nonstandard Syntax Variations  {#nonstandard-syntax}